-Members of transition teams needing long-term access (more than 6 months) to Federally-controlled facilities or information systems will need PIV credentials and will therefore require the appropriate level of investigation and a determination of eligibility to be granted a PIV credential, in accordance with OMB guidance.
-Agencies needing expedited investigative services for members of transition teams requiring PIV cards after the Presidential Inauguration should consult with their Investigative Service Provider (in most instances, the Defense Counterintelligence and Security Agency).
-Members of transition teams who are detailed from Federal agencies to a transition team not within their agency will need to verify that their PIV cards are acceptable at the detail site.
+Members of transition teams needing long-term access (more than 6 months) to Federally-controlled facilities or information systems will need identification badges (PIV cards).
+Others needing access but not on a long-term basis can gain access under the particular agency's own procedures.
+Agencies needing expedited investigative services for members of transition teams requiring PIV cards can request such service from OPM.
+Members of transition teams who are detailed from Federal agencies to a transition team not within their agency will need to ensure their PIV cards are acceptable at the detail site.